Cryotherapy

 Cryotherapy, sometimes known as cold therapy, is the local or general use of low temperatures in medical therapy.
-Cryotherapy may be used to treat a variety of tissue lesions.
-The most prominent use of the term refers to the surgical treatment, specifically known as cryosurgery or cryoablation.
-Cryosurgery is the application of extremely low temperatures to destroy abnormal or diseased tissue and is used most commonly to treat skin conditions.
+Cryotherapy can be used in many ways, including whole-body exposure for therapeutic health benefits, or locally to treat a variety of tissue lesions.

-Cryotherapy is used in an effort to relieve muscle pain, sprains and swelling after soft tissue damage or surgery.
+Cryotherapy is often used in an effort to prevent or relieve muscle pain, sprains and swelling after soft tissue damage or surgery.
+When a musculoskeletal injury occurs, the body sends signals to the inflammatory cells, macrophages, which release IGF-1.
+IGF-1 is a hormone-insulin-like growth factor which initiates the termination of damaged tissue.
+In some cases, this inflammatory response can be aggravated and cause increased swelling and edema, which can prolong the recovery process.

 For decades, it has been commonly used to accelerate recovery in athletes after exercise.
-Cryotherapy decreases the temperature of tissue surface to minimize hypoxic cell death, edema accumulation, and muscle spasms, all of which ultimately alleviate discomfort and inflammation.
-It can be a range of treatments from the application of ice packs or immersion in ice baths (generally known as cold therapy), to the use of cold chambers.
+Cryotherapy decreases the temperature of tissue surfaces to minimize hypoxic cell death, edema accumulation, and muscle spasms.
+Minimising each or all of these ultimately alleviates discomfort and inflammation.
+It can involve a range of treatments, from the application of ice packs or immersion in ice baths (generally known as cold therapy), to the use of cold chambers.

-While cryotherapy is widely used, there is little evidence as to its efficacy that has been replicated by or shown in large controlled studies.
-Its long-term side effects have also not been studied.
-However, there is a study that concludes that cryotherapy has a positive impact on the short-term recovery of athletes.
-Cryotherapy helped manage muscle soreness and facilitate recovery within the first 24 hours following a sport-related activity.
-Athletes who use cryotherapy within the first 24 hours to alleviate pain recovered at a faster rate than athletes who did not use cryotherapy after their sport-related activity.

 Cryotherapy chamber

-There are different types of cryochambers, each with different mechanisms of action and uses.
-The Partial-Body Cryotherapy (PBC) makes use of nitrogen to decrease the temperature.
-This cryochamber is an individual, tube-shaped enclosure that covers a person's body with an open-top to keep the head at room temperature.

-The second cryochamber is called the whole body cryotherapy (WBC) and makes use of electricity to reduce the temperature inside the chamber.
-In contrast to the first, the user fully enters the electrically operated chamber.
+Electric cryotherapy chambers are fully enclosed, walk-in rooms designed to expose the human body to ultra-low temperatures for 2–3 minutes, resulting in various therapeutic and health benefits.

+The purpose of cryotherapy is to trigger the body's natural response to the extreme cold.
+Upon entering the cryo chamber, the extreme cold temperatures elicit a fight-or-flight response, causing increased levels of dopamine and norepinephrine, resulting in the feeling of extreme focus and euphoria.
+The process of thermoregulation occurs to protect vital organs from the cold temperatures, promoting increased blood flow and delivery of nutrients throughout the body via vasoconstriction and vasodilation of the blood vessels.

+Electric cryo chambers use refrigeration as a cooling agent providing a safe, breathable environment, not exposing the client to any dangerous gases such as nitrogen.

-This is a specific type of low-temperature treatment used to reduce inflammation and painful effects.
+Cryotherapy is a specific type of low-temperature treatment used to reduce inflammation and its associated pain.

 Cryotherapy was developed in the 1970s by Japanese rheumatologist Toshima Yamaguchi and introduced to Europe, US and Australia in the 1980s and 1990s.
-Both cryochambers decrease the skin temperature, but WBC reaches lower temperatures than PBC and might be considered more effective.

 Mechanism of action

-When the body is vulnerable to extreme cooling, the blood vessels are narrowed and make less blood flow to the areas of swelling.
+When the body is subjected to extreme cooling, the blood vessels are narrowed which reduces blood flow to the areas of swelling.
 Once outside the cryogenic chamber, the vessels expand, and an increased presence of anti-inflammatory proteins (IL-10) is established in the blood.
-Cryotherapy chamber involves exposing individuals to freezing dry air (below −100 °C) for 2 to 4 minutes.
+The treatment typically involves exposing the individual to freezing, dry temperatures (at −40 °C) for 2 to 4 minutes in one of these chambers.
+While in the cryotherapy chamber, blood flow is reduced in that injured area.
+This will reduce muscle spasms and soreness.
+This is important to activate the circulatory system to encourage healing and regenerate muscle fibers.